krzysiekpi/test/README.md

-# test
+# I creat test repo
-I test new repo
+I test new repo on GitHub